 "A Rockstar of Baroque Opera" wrote Antony Tommasini in the New York Times, South African countertenor Christopher Ainslie has rapidly established himself as a leading interpreter of the countertenor repertoire.

-Christopher’s current and future engagements include: Oberon in a new production of A Midsummer Night’s Dream for Malmö Opera; Ruggiero Alcina in Brno, Prague, Caen and Versailles; Polinesso Ariodante for the Göttingen Handel Festival and with Les Passions de l’Ame in Bern he will perform Handel's Il trionfo del tempo e disinganno.
+Christopher’s current and future engagements include: the title role of Gluck's Orfeo for Seattle Opera; Oberon in a new production of A Midsummer Night’s Dream for Malmö Opera; St Matthew Passion with the Netherlands Bach Society and at the Oregon Bach Festival with Les Passions de l’Ame in Bern he will perform Handel's Il trionfo del tempo e disinganno.

 Recent highlights on the operatic stage include Christopher’s debuts at the Semperoper Dresden as Prince Go-Go in a new production of Le Grand Macabre directed by Calixto Bieito and conducted by Omer Meir Wellber; at the Théâtre du Châtelet as David in Handel’s Saul directed by Barrie Kosky and at the Teatro Real, Madrid as Unulfo in a new production of Rodelinda directed by Claus Guth; he has also appeared as Ottone Agrippina for the Göttingen Handel Festival and the Grange Festival; as Oberon A Midsummer Night’s Dream for English National Opera directed by Robert Carsen and as Orfeo in Gluck’s Orfeo ed Euridice for the Opéra national de Lorraine; Opéra de Massy and Opéra de Lyon.